open-telemetry/oteps/text/0265-event-vision.md

 This allows users to integrate OpenTelemetry Logs into an existing (non-OpenTelemetry) log stream.

-It should also be possible to bypass the OpenTelemetry Log API entirely and emit OpenTelemetry Logs (including Events) directly via existing language-specific logging libraries.
+It should also be possible to bypass the OpenTelemetry Log API entirely and emit OpenTelemetry Logs (including Events) directly via existing language-specific logging libraries, if that library has the capability to do so.

 OpenTelemetry will recommend that
 [instrumentation libraries](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/glossary.md#instrumentation-library)